Eddie Stuart

+Wolverhampton Wanderers F.C. at 1955 with following players, from left standing: Bill Slater, Bill Shorthouse, Bert Williams, Ron Flowers, Eddie Stuart; front row: Johnny Hancocks, Peter Broadbent, Roy Swinbourne, Billy Wright (captain), Dennis Wilshaw and Jimmy Mullen.

 Edward Albert Stuart (12 May 1931 – 4 November 2014) was a South African professional footballer who played as a defender.
 He played 322 times in England for Wolverhampton Wanderers between 1951 and 1962, winning three league titles and the FA Cup.
 He also served Stoke City, Tranmere Rovers and Stockport County.

 Career

 Stuart began his professional career with Rangers of Johannesburg, where he won the South African Cup, before joining English First Division side Wolverhampton Wanderers in January 1951.
 After spending time in the reserves, he made his senior debut on 15 April 1952, scoring in a 4–1 loss to Black Country rivals West Bromwich Albion.
 A visit to his homeland saw him contract a tropical disease that hospitalised him and put him out of action for over a year.
 He returned to the first team for the final months of the 1953–54 season that brought Wolves their first-ever league championship.
 He remained in the starting team over the remainder of the decade, adding two further league titles, and becoming club captain in 1959 following the retirement of Billy Wright.

 In Summer 1962 Stuart joined Stoke City for £8,000.
 His first season with the club saw them win the Second Division title in 1962–63, and he remained for their return in the top flight.
 He played 30 matches for Stoke in 1963–64 as they consolidate their top-tier status.
 He moved to Tranmere Rovers for £4,000 in 1964, and later served Stockport County, where he won the Fourth Division title.
 He then had a brief spell in management as he became player-manager of non-league Worcester City in 1968, but left the club when he retired from playing in December 1971.
 After leaving the game, he ran a string of hairdressing salons around the Wolverhampton area.

 Stuart died on 4 November 2014 in Wrexham, Wales aged 83 following a long illness.